ZigFisher/mydocker/README.md

 MyDocker
 ========

-My view of the Docker (pre-alpha version).
+My view of the Docker project's (pre-alpha version).

 License